 - The ignition is on.

-- The motorcycle is upright.
+- The motorcycle is stationary.

 - Press the button and the button for 3 5 seconds.

-- Press the button twice until the symbol → shows SETTINGS in the info display.
+- Press the button

+twice until the symbol

+appears in front of SETTINGS in the info display.

 - Press the MODE button briefly.

-- Press the button twice until the symbol → shows SET NUM LAPS in the info display.

-- Press the MODE button briefly.
+- Press the button